steidani/steidani.github.io/_pages/talks.md

 Workshops
 ------
-- [Interactive analysis of Big Earth Data with Jupyter Notebooks](https://github.com/jwagemann/2019_egu_workshop_jupyter_notebooks) <br>European Geosciences Union 2019, Vienna, Austria<br>This workshop was given at EGU 2019 and covers an introduction to Jupyter Notebooks, how to access large volumes of Big Earth Data from different data repositories and an example how to set up an interactive data workflow with Jupyter widgets.
+- [Interactive analysis of Big Earth Data with Jupyter Notebooks](https://github.com/jwagemann/2019_egu_workshop_jupyter_notebooks) <br>*European Geosciences Union 2019, Vienna, Austria*<br>This workshop was given at EGU 2019 and covers an introduction to Jupyter Notebooks, how to access large volumes of Big Earth Data from different data repositories and an example how to set up an interactive data workflow with Jupyter widgets.
-- [Geospatial data and analysis using R](https://docs.google.com/presentation/d/1pEr9E16EJZ_I2wLBJnsCpOM4gSP4tz3s0s43N7DxuZk/edit?usp=sharing) <br>R Ladies London Meetup, April 2019, London, UK<br>This workshop was held during the R-Ladies London meetup in April 2019 and gave an introduction to geospatial data analysis in R. The workshop was given in collaboration with Claudia Vitolo.
+- [Geospatial data and analysis using R](https://docs.google.com/presentation/d/1pEr9E16EJZ_I2wLBJnsCpOM4gSP4tz3s0s43N7DxuZk/edit?usp=sharing) <br>*R Ladies London Meetup, April 2019, London, UK*<br><br>This workshop was held during the R-Ladies London meetup in April 2019 and gave an introduction to geospatial data analysis in R. The workshop was given in collaboration with Claudia Vitolo.

 Conference talks
 ------
 **Upcoming**
-* (coming soon)*
+*(coming soon)*

 **Past 2019**
 - **Users of ECMWF/Copernicus data in the spotlight - A user perspective on current and future cloud-based data systems** <br>*Using ECMWF's Forecasts, June 2019, Reading, UK* (preliminary results; slides upon request)